 There is a common myth that only drier skin should use plant oils, but truth be told they can be beneficial to any skin type, it’s just a matter of picking the right kind and amount.
 In fact, when skin is continuously stripped of its natural oils by harsh astringents, it reacts by increasing oil production.
 When applied to the skin certain plant-oils can help restore balance to the oil production system.

 SQUALENE FOR THOSE WHO ARENT READY TO COMMIT

-If you’re still apprehensive about applying a facial oil to your face consider Squalene which is closely related but has a lighter consistency as well as skin-identical properties (closely related to our body’s natural lubricant Sebum) so it should not clog pores or cause breakouts.
+If you’re still apprehensive about applying facial oil to your skin consider Squalene which is closely related but has a lighter consistency as well as skin-identical properties (closely related to our body’s natural lubricant Sebum) so it should not clog pores or cause breakouts.
 Read up on what squalene is in our article that deep dives into benefits and more.

 Russell Organics Squalane Oil $38

 Derived from olives, Russell Organic’s Squalane is organic and also certified cruelty-free.
 The formula is easily absorbed into the skin and leaves skin hydrated without any greasy residue.

 When it comes to applying oils to the face, a little goes a long way.
 Often 2-3 drops (1-3 drops if you have oily skin) works for the whole face.